AmitNG2000/ML_Assignment3/README.md

 # Assignment 3 – Building a Multilayer Artificial Neural Network

-We implement a **multilayer artificial neural network (ANN) using NumPy and Python** only and compare its performance with an equivalent ANN implemention using **Keras**.
+We implement a multilayer artificial neural network (ANN) using only NumPy and Python, and comparing its performance with a single-layer ANN and a Keras-based ANN implementation

 The repository is available at: https://github.com/AmitNG2000/ML_Assignment3